kai-li-1994/garment-variant-dataset/README.md

 and the same documentation, scripts, mapping tables, and processing summaries provided in the GitHub repository.

 This repository releases the curated, analysis-ready dataset rather than the full raw scraped webpage records.
-The full raw scraped files are not redistributed because they may contain unnecessary third-party webpage content, including long-form retailer descriptions, image-related metadata, review-related fields, or other commercial webpage material not required for reproducing the analytical dataset.
+The full raw scraped files and retailer-specific acquisition scripts are not redistributed because they may contain unnecessary third-party webpage content, time-sensitive endpoint details, image-related metadata, review-related fields, or other commercial webpage material not required for reproducing the analytical dataset.

 Product-page URLs and scrape timestamps are retained in the curated dataset to support provenance and allow users to trace the source records where pages remain available.